tylonn/tylonn/README.md

 <h2>Hey, everyone!</h2>

 ### 💻 &nbsp;About Me
-I'm a brazilian 🇧🇷 Forest Engineer with a passion for programming and technology.
+I'm a brazilian 🇧🇷 Forest Engineer with passionate about programming and technology.
-🌳 I have a master's degree in Forest Engineering with applications in Remote Sensing and Hydrology.
+🌳 I have a master's degree in Forestry with applications in Remote Sensing and Hydrology.
-📚 Currently I'm studying machine learning engineering, Python, Google Earth Engine and software development.
-In the near future I intend to study a little bit of Rust and SQL.
+📚 Currently I'm studying machine learning engineering, Python, and Rust.
+In the near future I intend to study a little bit of C and SQL.
-🥰 And I really love passionfruit desserts and Game of Thrones/ASOIAF.
+🥰 And I really love passionfruit desserts and Game of Thrones/ASOIAF books.

 ✍🏽 I enjoy recording my thoughts and studies on my [blog](https://theilonmacedo.netlify.app/) as a way to share my knowledge and experiences.